2001 Daytona 500: Race 2 results

+Starting lineup

 Race summary

 Polesitter Bill Elliott led the field to the green flag, but he only led one lap before Sterling Marlin (the winner of the first 125-mile qualifying race three days earlier) passed him for the lead.
 On lap 29, Rusty Wallace drove into his pit after his right front tire had suddenly gone flat.
 NASCAR determined that he had exceeded the pit road speed limit on his way in and he was consequently issued a 15-second penalty.
 As a result, he went a lap down and attempted to make up for it by skipping the first scheduled pit stop.
 The first caution came out on lap 48 when Jeff Purvis bounced off the wall between turns 3 & 4.
 The race restarted and stayed under a long green-flag run that lasted 105 laps, in which Ward Burton led the most.
 On lap 87, Dale Earnhardt and rookie Kurt Busch made door-to-door contact coming out of turn 4 while battling for fifth place.
-Earnhardt promptly flipped Busch the bird at 185 mph or, as described by lap-by-lap commentator Mike Joy, he simply was saying "Kurt, you're number 1".
+Earnhardt promptly gave Busch the finger at 185 mph or, as described by lap-by-lap commentator Mike Joy, he simply was saying "Kurt, you're number 1".

 The second caution came out on lap 157 when Busch, trying to pass Joe Nemechek, hit the front stretch wall and slid across the track right through the infield and onto pit road.
 On lap 167, Steve Park took the lead, only to be passed by his teammate Michael Waltrip on the next lap.